Soledad, California

-Soledad is a city in Monterey County, California, United States.
+Soledad (Spanish for "Solitude") is a city in Monterey County, California, United States.
 It is in the Salinas Valley, 21 mi southeast of Salinas, the county seat.
 Soledad's population was 24,925 at the 2020 census, down from 25,738 in 2010.
 Soledad's origins started with Mission Nuestra Señora de la Soledad, founded by the Spanish in 1791, under the leadership of Fermín de Lasuén.
 Catalina Munrás began developing the town of Soledad on her Rancho San Vicente in the 1860s, which eventually incorporated as a city in 1921.
 Today, Soledad is a notable tourist destination, owing to the heavily restored mission, its proximity to Pinnacles National Park, and its numerous vineyards, as part of the Monterey wine region.

 History

 The Chalon tribe of the Ohlone nation of indigenous Californians have inhabited the area around Soledad for thousands of years.
 The Paraíso Hot Springs, west of Soledad, had long been used by the Chalon.

 Soledad's history as a settlement began in 1791, when the Spanish founded Mission Nuestra Señora de la Soledad, under the leadership of Padre Fermín de Lasuén.
 Alongside the Spanish and the Chalon, the Esselen and Yokuts people eventually came to reside in Soledad as well.
 However, unlike many other missions in California, Soledad did not initially develop into a town outside of the mission.

 Noted artist Esteban Munrás came to the area in the 1820s, along with his wife Catalina Munrás.
 He was granted Rancho San Vicente in 1835 by Governor José Castro, although he and his family resided in Monterey until his death in 1850.
 On his deathbed, Munrás told his dying wishes to his wife Catalina: that she should not sell Rancho San Vicente, but instead hold on to it and develop a town there when the right time came.

 Catalina Munrás began to subdivide the rancho and develop a town in the 1860s, and donated land for the construction of a school, a church, and a cemetery.
 She later granted the right-of-way to the Southern Pacific Railroad in 1872, which established a station in Soledad, allowing the town to emerge as an agricultural center.

 Los Coches Adobe, built in the 1840s, became a popular stopover for people traveling on Southern Pacific trains between Los Angeles and San Francisco.

 The Soledad post office opened in 1869.
 The Township of Soledad was created on February 6, 1876, by the Board of Supervisors of Monterey County, upgrading the settlement to an official town.
 In 1921, Soledad incorporated as a city.

 In 1898 Fort Romie was founded just west of Soledad, but is today part of the community of Soledad.
 In the early 1900s, the Paraíso Hot Springs became a popular resort for travelers on Southern Pacific trains.

 Soledad is used as a backdrop in John Steinbeck's 1937 novel Of Mice and Men, a novella about the friendship of two men who find work on a farm in the Salinas Valley.